missnisha/beers-api/README.md

-# Beers Api
+# Beers Api: Project made with JS, Html and CSS
 Simple project to fetch and render Api data from punkapi, the Brewdog company Api where you can fetch all the beers in their catalog.
 The project includes pagination and product detail page by id.

-Made with JS, Html and CSS
+### Link to live project
 https://missnisha.github.io/beers-api/